Posts tagged parkrun

 Completing all Warwickshire parkruns

-The first event in Historic Warwickshire was Coventry which started on February 6th 2010.
+The first event in historic Warwickshire was Coventry which started on February 6th 2010.
 The newest is Holbrooks which started on August 5th 2023.
 I’m not aware of a collective name for having completed all Warwickshire parkrun events, but let me know in the comments below if you know of one.

 Numbers exclude any events that are not open to the general public such as prisons or armed forces facilities.

-a map of all of the parkrun events in Warwickshire
+A map of all of the parkrun events in Warwickshire.

-The interactive maps below take you to the approximate location for the course, typically the centre of the park.
+• The interactive maps below take you to the approximate location for the course, typically the centre of the park.
 See the course instructions in the parkrun page for each event for specific directions to the start.
-Course maps show the route at the time that I ran it and may have changed since then.

 Aston Hall